yassine/avrodite/README.md

 Currently the library fulfills most of its design objectives and is performing better than many widely adopted libraries.
 It has full support for Java generics and complex types (We've stress-tested it with fields of this kind `List<Map<String, Event<Map<String, String>, Model<A,B>>>>` and it passes).

-From a performance perspective, it performs 3x-4x better than its closest mate, between 5x and 15x than Avro core Record API.
+From a performance perspective, Avrodite performs 3x-4x better than its closest mate, between 5x and 15x than Avro core Record API (See benchmarks reports).

 Regarding usability, the interaction with Avrodite API would consist of something like so:
 ```java
 //API configuration would happen in your dependency injection layer